Homeowners reviewing documents while comparing home equity borrowing options

 No-Fee Personal Loans: Are They Really Cheaper?

-“No fee” personal loans sound perfect: no origination fee, no application fee, maybe even no late fee on the brochure.
-But the only honest way to compare price is the APR, because APR rolls the interest rate and mandatory fees
+“No fee” personal loans sound ideal: no origination fee, no application fee, maybe even no late fee in the headline.
+But the only reliable way to compare cost is the APR, because APR folds the interest rate and required finance

 Financial advisor showing different personal loan options to a family at an office desk